smjonas/snippet-converter.nvim/doc/documentation.md

 ### Vsnip

-- Similarly to LuaSnip, vsnip can load VSCode snippets (these may include Vimscript code) that are present in a `snippets` folder in your runtimepath.
+- Similarly to LuaSnip, vsnip can load VSCode snippets that are present in a `snippets` folder in your runtimepath.
+  (SnippetConverter supports snippets that use the Vimscript interpolation feature of vsnip.)
   Custom snippets can be added at the location of `vim.g.vsnip_snippet_dir` (which is `~/.vsnip` by default) by running the `:VsnipOpen` command.
   So the following are valid output paths:
   ```lua